jayesel317/py_dev/README.md

 # py_dev
-# Rock , Papaer, Sciccors demo
+# Rock , Paper, Scissors demo
 # Demonstration of use of libs , random, and lists